FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/transaction-log/transaction-tracker/readme.md

 # Transaction tracker

-## Introduction

-The transaction tracker is responsible for saving a transaction-metadata to the operational snapshot after successfully executed commit/checked-commit RPC.
-The transaction-metadata contains information about performed transactions, such as:
+The transaction tracker is responsible for saving transaction metadata to the operational snapshot after a successfully executed commit/checked-commit RPC.
+Transaction metadata contains information about performed transactions, such as the following:

-- **transaction-id** - Identifier of transaction.
+- `transaction-id` - Identifier for transaction.
-- **type-of-commit-time** - Timestamp of either 'last-commit-time', when the transaction was successful or 'failed-commit-time', when the transaction failed.
-If multiple devices are configured, then the 'last-commit-time' will contain the timestamp of the last update on the last device.
+- `type-of-commit-time` - Timestamp for either `last-commit-time` (if the transaction was successful) or `failed-commit-time` (if the transaction failed).
+If multiple devices are configured, `last-commit-time` contains a timestamp for the last update on the last device.
-- **metadata** - Items in this field represent nodes that have been configured in the one transaction.
-Each item contains a diff item with additional information.
+- `metadata` - Items in this field represent nodes configured in the transaction.
+Each item contains a `diff` item with additional information.
-- **diff** - Items in this field are a specific changes.
-Each item contains path to changes, data before change and data after change.
-    In case of a failed transaction this information in not present.
+- `diff` - Items in this field are specific changes.
+Each item contains a path to changes, data before the change and data after the change.
+For failed transactions, this information is not included.
-- **topology** - On which topology is a node installed.
-Can be 'uniconfig' or 'unistore'.
+- `topology` - Which topology the node is installed on.
+Either `uniconfig` or `unistore`.

 !!!
-Data-before is visible only if data was updated or deleted.
-Data-after is visible only if data was updated or created.
+`Data-before` is visible only if data was updated or deleted. `Data-after` is visible only if data was updated or created.
 !!!

 ![transaction-tracker](transaction-tracker.png)]

 ## Configuration

-The UniConfig stores transaction metadata only if the 'lighty-uniconfig-config.json' file contains a "maxStoredTransactions" parameter in "transactions" container and its value is greater then 0.
+UniConfig stores transaction metadata only if the **lighty-uniconfig-config.json** file contains the `maxStoredTransactions` parameter in the `transactions` container with a value greater then `0`.
+If not set before UniConfig is run, the default value of `0` is used and the transaction log is disabled.
-It is necessary to make this setting before running UniConfig, otherwise parameter "maxStoredTransactions" will be '0' (default value) and transaction-log will be disabled.

 ```json
 {